-Ordering Paragraph 4 of D.23-02-040 authorized PG&E cost recovery of the MTR procurement via the power charge indifference adjustment (PCIA):
+Ordering Paragraph 12 of D.21-06-035 authorized PG&E authorized cost recovery of the MTR procurement via the Power Charge Indifference Adjustment (PCIA):

-"Any resources procured by an investor-owned utility in response to this order should be subject to Power Charge Indifference Adjustment (PCIA) vintage cost responsibility based on the effective date of this decision.
-Pacific Gas and Electric Company, Southern California Edison Company, and San Diego Gas & Electric Company may each submit a Tier 2 Advice Letter within 60 days of the effective date of this decision to update their balancing accounts to address this PCIA treatment."
+To the extent that any resources procured in response to this order are subject to allocation using the [PCIA], the date of that adjustment shall be vintaged by the date of this order.
+Pacific Gas and Electric Company, Southern California Edison Company, and San Diego Gas & Electric Company shall each file Tier 2 advice letters to update their balancing accounts to address the PCIA treatment as a result of this order.

-In AL 7602-E, PG&E proposes to apply a 2023 vintage as this Agreement is entered into to meet the procurement requirements of D.23-02-040.
-Through this cost recovery methodology, the costs and benefits associated with this procurement complying with the Decisions will be recovered from applicable customers, which includes bundled customers and departing load customers with 2023 vintage cost responsibilities.
-We find PG&E's proposed cost recovery to be consistent with OP 4 of D.23-02-040.
+In AL 7420-E, PG&E proposes to apply a 2021 vintage to the costs associated with D.21-06-035 procurement requirements and a 2023 vintage for D.23-02-040 procurement requirements.
+Through this cost recovery methodology, the costs and benefits associated with this procurement complying with the Decisions will be recovered from applicable customers, which includes bundled customers and departing load customers with 2021 or 2023 vintage cost responsibilities.
+We find PG&E's proposed cost recovery to be consistent with OP 12 of D.21-06-035 and OP 4 of D.23-02-040.